freddieduffield/knowledge-portfolio/problem-solving.md

 ### Sliding Window

+"Create a window ... that depending on a certain condition, either increases or closes"

 to calculate a total or to find a sequence of a given number of items in a sequence

 ```js